Kaiser San Jose Medical Center

 Kaiser San Jose Medical Center, also known as Kaiser Santa Teresa, is a Kaiser Permanente hospital in San Jose, California, located in the Santa Teresa district of South San Jose.
-Kaiser San Jose has been ranked within the top 50 best hospitals in the United States by Healthgrades in 2019, 2020, and 2021.
+Kaiser San Jose has been ranked within the top 50 best hospitals in the United States by Healthgrades in 2019, 2020, 2021, and 2023.

 History

-Kaiser opened its facilities in Santa Teresa in 1970, originally as a medical offices site.

-In 1982, it opened its Gilroy Medical Offices site, serving the South Valley region of the Santa Clara Valley.
+Kaiser Permanente opened the San Jose Medical Center in 1974, originally as a medical offices site.
+The building housed 247 beds and roughly 822 employees.
+In 1982, the campus opened the Gilroy Medical Offices site, serving the South Valley region of the Santa Clara Valley.

+The campus has been praised as one of the best hospitals in the country.
 In 2010, Kaiser San Jose was included in the Leapfrog Group's ranking of top hospitals.
+Kaiser San Jose was also ranked 4 out of 5 stars by medicare.gov.
+Leapfrog Group gave the Kaiser San Jose campus an "A" safety grade.

+Since 2016, Kaiser San Jose has hosted a farmers market on its campus, as part of its initiative to promote healthier eating habits.
+The farmers market was temporarily put on hold during the COVID-19 pandemic, but has since resumed.

 Owing to its location within the high-tech influence of Silicon Valley, Kaiser San Jose's medical training program has often included innovative practices and equipment, such as robotic patients for medical training purposes.

-Since 2016, Kaiser San Jose has hosted a farmers market on its campus, as part of its initiative to promote healthier eating habits.
+Starting in 2010, life-like robots nicknamed "SimMan" have been used to help new students train at the learning lab at the Kaiser San Jose campus.
+The program allowed for students to practice medical emergency procedures in a risk-free environment.

 COVID-19 pandemic

-During the COVID-19 pandemic, Kaiser San Jose was the center of a large coronavirus breakout on Christmas Day 2020, which resulted in more than 100 positive cases and 1 staff death, one of the largest outbreaks in the Bay Area.

-The Santa Clara County Health Department fined the hospital $85,000 for delays in reporting the outbreak.
+During the COVID-19 pandemic, Kaiser San Jose was the center of a large coronavirus breakout on Christmas Day 2020, which resulted in more than 100 positive cases and the death of a receptionist, one of the largest outbreaks in the Bay Area.
+The Santa Clara County Health Department fined the hospital $43,000 for delays in reporting the outbreak, and Cal-OSHA fined the hospital another $85,000 from prior violations.